Solar Panel Permits: Why Speed is Crucial for Tax Credits

 Building a deck typically requires a permit if it is attached to the house, over 30 inches off the ground, or exceeds a certain square footage (often 200 sq ft).

-All construction, remodeling, and electrical work in Kent County will be thoroughly inspected to ensure full compliance with the current Delaware Building Code.
+Work on your Deck Construction in Kent County will be inspected to ensure full compliance with the current Delaware Building Code.

 For Kent County residents, we highly recommend reviewing your neighborhood HOA covenants before paying any municipal fees.
 Often, homeowners associations maintain stricter rules regarding materials and dimensions for your Deck Construction than the county itself.